-Financial Management for Non Financial Staff and Volunteers
+Intro to Nonprofit Financial Management for Nonfinancial Staff & Volunteers

-This full-day session will make fiscal management easier and infinitely more enjoyable.
-Using actual examples of financial reports we will break the code and elicit the real story behind the numbers.
+Have you looked at financial reports and were totally mystified as to their meaning?
+Numbers really do tell a story if you know how to read a budget comparison report and balance sheet.
+We will demystify financial statements.
+This session will make fiscal management easier and infinitely more enjoyable.
+Using actual examples of financial reports, we will break the code and elicit the real story behind the numbers.
 This session will also get you ready for that next grant or board meeting by allowing you to translate program/agency strategies into meaningful fiscal language.
-No previous financial experience needed for this highly interactive session
+No previous financial experience is needed for this highly interactive session

 In this workshop, participants will: